Bojana Jovanovski Petrović: 2010: WTA Tour debut

 In December, Jovanovski played at the ITF tournament in Dubai.
-She defeated Julia Babilon in the first round, Petra Martić in the second and world No. 45 Anastasija Sevastova in the quarterfinals, then former world No. 16 Anabel Medina Garrigues in her semifinal, before losing to Sania Mirza in the final.
+She defeated Julia Babilon in the first round, Petra Martić in the second, and world No. 45, Anastasija Sevastova, in the quarterfinals, then-former world No. 16, Anabel Medina Garrigues, in her semifinal, before losing to Sania Mirza in the final.
 A week later, in Pune, Jovanovski won her fourth ITF title, and her first since 2008, defeating Nina Bratchikova.

 2011: Breakthrough year

 Jovanovski opened the season in Brisbane, defeating Anastasia Rodionova in the first round.
 She then lost to Anastasia Pavlyuchenkova in the second.
-The week after, Jovanovski qualified for the Medibank International Sydney.
-She defeated Kaia Kanepi, Aravane Rezaï and Flavia Pennetta, but lost her first WTA semifinal to future champion Li Na.
+The week after, Jovanovski qualified for the Sydney International.
+She defeated Kaia Kanepi, Aravane Rezaï and Flavia Pennetta, but lost her first tour semifinal to eventual champion Li Na.
 At the Australian Open, Jovanovski defeated Chang Kai-chen in the first round but lost to the second seed Vera Zvonareva in round two.
 She also played doubles partnering with Varvara Lepchenko; they lost to Kimiko Date-Krumm and Zhang Shuai.
-Jovanovski was the highest ranked Serbian player in the Serbia Fed Cup team for the World Group II rubber against Canada.
+Jovanovski was the highest ranked player in the Serbia Fed Cup team for the World Group II rubber against Canada.
 She played alongside Ana Jovanović, Aleksandra Krunić and Tamara Čurović against Rebecca Marino, Aleksandra Wozniak, Marie-Ève Pelletier and Sharon Fichman in Novi Sad.
 She won both of her singles matches against Wozniak and Marino.
 In the doubles match, Jovanovski and Krunić defeated Fichman and Pelletier to guarantee Serbia a spot in the World Group Playoffs.

-Jovanovski lost the first round of the Dubai Tennis Championships to the world No. 26 Yanina Wickmayer.
+Jovanovski lost the first round of the Dubai Championships to world No. 26, Yanina Wickmayer.
 She qualified for the Qatar Ladies Open, but lost to Sania Mirza in the first round.
-Jovanovski was the eighth seed at the Malaysian Open where she defeated Tamarine Tanasugarn and Urszula Radwańska before losing to former world No. 4 and eventual champion Jelena Dokić in the quarterfinals.
-She then suffered two consecutive first–round losses, at the BNP Paribas Open to Urszula Radwańska, and at the Sony Ericsson Open to Monica Niculescu.
+Jovanovski was the eighth seed at the Malaysian Open where she defeated Tamarine Tanasugarn and Urszula Radwańska, before losing to former world No. 4 and eventual champion, Jelena Dokic, in the quarterfinals.
+She then suffered two consecutive first–round losses, at the Indian Wells Open to Urszula Radwańska, and at the Miami Open to Monica Niculescu.
 On 25 March 2011, Jovanovski was awarded with the Heart Award, given by the Fed Cup for her performances in her national colours.
 She then played for Serbia in a World Group Play–off rubber against Slovakia.
 Though she lost her singles match to Dominika Cibulková in three sets, Serbia managed to qualify for the 2012 World Group.

-At the Madrid Open, Jovanovski defeated Gréta Arn in the first round, but then lost to world No. 1 Caroline Wozniacki in the second.
+At the Madrid Open, Jovanovski defeated Gréta Arn in the first round, but then lost to world No. 1, Caroline Wozniacki, in the second.
 She then lost to the tenth seed Shahar Pe'er in the first round of the Italian Open.
-Jovanovski defeated Alla Kudryavtseva in the first round of the Internationaux de Strasbourg, but was defeated by Anabel Medina Garrigues in the round two.
-Jovanovski lost to the 15th seed Andrea Petkovic in the first round of the French Open.
-Partnering with Varvara Lepchenko, she lost to Lourdes Domínguez Lino and Laura Pous Tió in the first round of women's doubles.
+Jovanovski defeated Alla Kudryavtseva in the first round of the Internationaux de Strasbourg but was defeated by Medina Garrigues in round two.
+Jovanovski lost to 15th seed Andrea Petkovic in the first round of the French Open.
+Partnering with Varvara Lepchenko, she lost to Lourdes Domínguez Lino and Laura Pous Tió in the first round of the women's doubles.